evilspacepirate/gprbuild/doc/gprbuild_ug/gnat_project_manager.rst

   * **Run_Path_Origin**: single

-    Value is the the string that may replace the path name of the executable directory in the run path options.
+    Value is the string that may replace the path name of the executable directory in the run path options.

   * **Separate_Run_Path_Options**: single